K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: K a hler Solitons and Contact Structures

 Thus, $d\omega_g = -2H dt\wedge \omega^\perp +2FF' dt\wedge\omega^\perp$ and one deduces

 \end{proof}

 We are ready to give the main proof of this section.

 \begin{proof}[Proof of Theorem \ref{HDcontact}] By Lemma \ref{HDftransnormal}, $f$ is rectifiable and each level set is endowed with a deformed $K$-contact structure.
-Let $P$ be a differentiable manifold corresponding to a regular connected component of a level set of $f$.
+Let $P$ be a differentiable manifold corresponding to a regular connected component of $f$.
 As in Subsection \ref{isoparasection}, there is a local diffeomorphism $\phi: I\times P\mapsto M$ such that

 for $(P, g_t)$ an one-parameter family of Riemannian metrics which are equal to the pullback of induced metric on nearby connected components.
+We observe, since $f$ is invariant by the Killing vector field $J(\nabla f)$